dfkaye/dev-links/2020/september.md

 + John D. Cook (2020), **Decomposing functions of many variables to functions of one variable (using *Kolmogorov superposition*)** &#8594; https://www.johndcook.com/blog/2020/07/15/kolmogorov-superposition/
 + Kirill Rakhman (2020), **Solving Sudoku with Graph Theory** &#8594; https://rakhman.info/blog/solving-sudoku-with-graph-theory/

+## JQuery (your read that right)

++ Meredith Matthews (2020), **Reactive jQuery for Spaghetti-fied Legacy Codebases** &#8594; https://css-tricks.com/reactive-jquery-for-spaghetti-fied-legacy-codebases-or-when-you-cant-have-nice-things/
+  - use custom HTML attributes for metadata and styling hooks.
+  - keep the state in the JavaScript, observe our events, and react to changes as they happen.
+  - >  Working with a pattern like this maintains a single source of truth in your state object that you control, you can trust and you can enforce.
+If you ever lose trust that your DOM is correct, all you need to do is re-run the update function with no arguments and your values become consistent with the state object again.

 ## TypeScript (JSDoc approaches)

 + Caleb Williams (2020), **TypeScript, Minus TypeScript** &#8594; https://css-tricks.com/typescript-minus-typescript/